kintone/cli-kintone/website/docs/guide/commands/record-delete.md

 **Notice**

 - This command only supports API token authentication.
-- This action cannot be rollback.
+- This action cannot be rolled back.

 ## Example